lemlac/mulem/docs/reference.md

 1- -1 -- Subtract 1-(-1) => 1+1 => 2.
 ```

-It's not likely anyone would mark a number as positive and add it on the right hand side, and neither is it likely anyone would flip the sign of a number and subtract it on the right-hand side.
-Most people whould write both `1+(+1)` and `1-(-1)` as just `1+1`.
+It's not likely anyone would mark a positive number and add it on the right hand side, and neither is it likely anyone would flip the sign of a number and subtract it on the right-hand side.
+For most people, both `1+(+1)` and `1-(-1)` would just be written `1+1`.

 #### Characters